qaisjp/comm2-report/chapters/4-impl/1000-api/0015-status.md

 The status code `401` is means "Unauthorized", despite the code being used for _authentication_ and not _authorisation_.
 This means it's important to carefully selected status codes for certain scenarios.

--   401: being unauthenticated for a request that requires authentication
+-   401: being unauthenticated for a request that requires authentication [@HypertextTransferProtocola]
--   403: being authenticated but not authorised to perform an action
+-   403: being authenticated but not authorised to perform an action [@HypertextTransferProtocola]

 Okta [-@oktaAuthenticationVsAuthorization2018] describes authentication as "the act of validating that users are who they claim to be",